-The following information is our opinion from information we gathered through research and hands-on demos, and our evaluation has been geared towards meeting the specific needs of our client.
-Everyone’s experience and opinion will be different, and this information should not be used in any decision making without doing your own research first.
+But first a disclaimer: The following information is our opinion from the information we gathered through research and hands-on demos, and our evaluation has been geared towards meeting the specific needs of this particular client.
+Everyone’s needs, experiences and opinions will be different, and this information should not be used in any decision-making without doing your own research first.

-Blue Prism is currently one of the top two RPA leaders as identified by Gartner, and with our product and risk assessment [see blog Evaluating Robotic Process Automation (RPA) Tools to learn more] it also made its way the upper third of our group.
-As mentioned, the second part of our product evaluation was to perform our own demos to see how intuitive it was to build a specified use case ourselves.
-We were able to obtain a 30-day demo of Blue Prism in our process of evaluating rpa.
+Blue Prism is currently one of the top two RPA leaders as identified by Gartner, and with our product and risk assessment tool [see blog Evaluating Robotic Process Automation (RPA) Tools to learn more] it was one of the finalists in our evaluation for this client.
+For the second phase of our evaluations, we performed our own demos to see how intuitive it was to build a specified use case ourselves.
+We were able to obtain a 30-day demo of Blue Prism in our process of evaluating this RPA product.
 It is important to note that when you first install Blue Prism, you need to ensure that you have “create database” access to a server in order to create a database that Blue Prism will end up writing to for configuration and other settings.
-After we figured that out, we were able to start developing.
-Compared to the other tools, we found that Blue Prism was more intuitive to someone with some development experience.
+After that, we were able to start developing.
+Compared to the other tools, we found that Blue Prism was more intuitive for someone with some robotic process automation development experience.

-Our initial impression of Blue Prism is that while there is a learning curve to get it set up, once you figure it out, it is straightforward.
-It looks like you are building process maps and having that bit of developer background knowledge seems to help.
+Our initial impression of Blue Prism is that while there is a learning curve to get it set up, once acquainted, it is straightforward.
+Building on Blue Prism feels like building process maps and having that bit of developer background knowledge seems to help.
 The processes we built on Blue Prism appeared to be stable when repetitively run.
-There were some nuances to working with web browsers that we experienced with all RPA tools, and will discuss in greater detail later.
+There were some nuances to working with web browsers that we experienced with all RPA options, and will discuss in greater detail later.